Basic Loaf

 2. Prepare Dough for Baking: Just before you bake, take the banneton out of the fridge.
 Place a piece of baking parchment paper over the top of the banneton, then quickly and carefully flip the whole thing over so the dough releases onto the parchment paper.
 Lift off the banneton/bowl.

 3. Score the Loaf: Using a baker's lame or a sharp knife, make one confident, decisive score across the top of the loaf (about 1-2 cm or 1/2 inch deep).
 A simple curve or a cross works well for beginners.
 This allows the bread to expand when baking.
-[Link to Techniques page later].
+See scoring technique.

 4. Bake (Lid On): Carefully take the very hot Dutch oven out of the oven.
 Remove the lid.
 Using the parchment paper as a sling, carefully lower your scored dough into the hot Dutch oven.
 Put the lid back on immediately.
 Place the Dutch oven back into the main oven.
 Bake for 25 minutes.